-WooCommerce to Megaventory – triggered by introducing changes inWooCommerce and performed immediately.
+WooCommerce to Megaventory – triggered by introducing changes in WooCommerce and performed immediately.

 Products – creating, updating or deleting products in WooCommerce results in those changes being immediately performed in Megaventory as well.
 (Deleting products in WooCommerce is not advised, esp. if stock of that product in Megaventory is not zero.
 It is suggested to hide (unpublish) the products and delete them in Megaventory after the stock is depleted.)

-There are three actions of Initial synchronization:
+There are four actions of synchronization: